 What is In-memory database?

-In-memory database is a one kind of database whose data is stored in main memory for faster response and quick retrieval.
-This all data are loaded into system memory in a compressed form.
+In-memory database is one kind of database whose data stored in main memory for faster response and quick retrieval.
+The data loads into system memory in a compressed form.

 Why not RDBMS Database Caching?